• Skip to primary navigation

 Supplies

-• Iron pipe in 1/2 inch width the length of your space ( you may need extra smaller lengths and coupling connector like I did, if the area is larger than standard pipe lengths)
+• Iron pipe in 1/2 inch width the length of your space ( you may need extra smaller lengths and coupling connectors like I did if the area is larger than standard pipe lengths)

 • 2 - 1/2 iron elbows